-iPhone 13's Cinematic Mode lets you take some amazing video
+Create stunning video with the iPhone 13's Cinematic Mode

 What is Cinematic Mode?

-Apple's new Cinematic Mode is a combination of the Dolby Vision HDR format with the technique known as "rack focus."
-With rack focus, the lens can seamlessly shift from one subject to another because it locks focus on the subject and blurs the background to get a depth of field effect.
-If another subject enters the scene, or you center the camera to that new subject, Cinematic Mode switches the focus point and simultaneously blurs out the background automatically.
+Apple's Cinematic Mode combines the Dolby Vision HDR format with the technique known as "rack focus."
+With rack focus, the lens can seamlessly shift from one subject to another because it locks focus on the subject and blurs the background to get a depth-of-field effect.
+If another subject enters the scene, or you center the camera on that new subject, Cinematic Mode switches the focus point and simultaneously blurs out the background automatically.

-A good example of how Cinematic Mode works on the iPhone 13 is when you're shooting a video with someone, and then another person enters the frame.
+An excellent example of how Cinematic Mode works on the iPhone 13 is when you're shooting a video with someone, and another person enters the frame.
 At this point, the iPhone will use intelligence and automatically adjust the focus point to the new person in the scene and blur everything else.
-The focus point goes back to the original subject if the second focus point turns away from the camera.
+The focus point returns to the original subject if the second focus point turns away from the camera.
 It's pretty much like a sophisticated and professional filmmaking effect that happens automatically, and you don't need any additional equipment or work to achieve it.

 Of course, this is the first iteration of Cinematic Mode, so it's not going to be perfect (but it's pretty good).
 But another great thing about Cinematic Mode is the fact that you can adjust the Cinematic Mode focus even after you shoot the video.